Evan Roberts (minister)

-Evan John Roberts (8 June 1878 – 29 January 1951) was a Welsh evangelist and leading figure of the 1904–1905 Welsh revival.
+Evan John Roberts (8 June 1878 – 29 January 1951) was a Welsh preacher and a leading figure of the 1904–1905 Welsh revival.

 His obituary in The Western Mail summed up his career thus:

-"He was a man who had experienced strange things.
-In his youth, he had seemed to hold the nation in the palms of his hands.
-He endured strains and underwent great changes of opinion and outlook, but his religious convictions remained firm to the end."

 Early life

 Born in Loughor, Wales, Evan Roberts was one of three sons and five daughters born to Henry and Hannah Roberts.
-Raised in a Calvinistic Methodist home, he was a devout child who attended church regularly and memorized scripture at night.
+Raised in a Calvinistic Methodist home, he was a devout child who attended church regularly and memorised scripture at night.
 From the ages of 11 to 23, he worked in the coal mines with his father.
-Reports indicate that an explosion occurred as he assisted his father in the mine, scorching the Bible he diligently read.
 Roberts then spent time working for his uncle as a blacksmith's apprentice in Pontarddulais.
 Roberts was known as a young man who spent many hours praying each week both personally and at group prayer meetings.

-His involvement in the Welsh revival followed a period of religious awakening across the region, but most biographies assert that "its spark seemed to fly from Roberts."
+His involvement in the Welsh revival followed a period of religious awakening across the region.
 He reported having experienced visitations from the Holy Spirit depicting "all Wales being lifted up to Heaven," at one time asking his roommate (and later brother-in-law) if he believed that God could then "give us 100,000 souls."
-Within a few months of October 1904 this was indeed the case.
-The numbers of conversions were chronicled daily in The Western Mail, the national newspaper of Wales.
+The numbers of conversions were chronicled daily in the Western Mail, the national newspaper of Wales.